Chandan Singh (air vice marshal): Early life

-Singh was born in Jodhpur State in a Rathore Rajput family to Colonel Bahadur Singh, OBI, who commanded the famous Jodhpur Lancers.
+Singh was born in Jodhpur State, Pali district in a Rathore Rajput family to Colonel Bahadur Singh, OBI, who commanded the famous Jodhpur Lancers.

 Military career

 Early career

 Singh joined the Jodhpur Lancers in 1941, following in his father's footsteps, as a Second Lieutenant.
 After the Independence of India, the Jodhpur Lancers was amalgamated into the President's Bodyguard and the 61st Cavalry.
 Singh, then a Captain, joined the Indian Air Force.

 Singh was serving in the No. 43 Squadron IAF, when in 1961, he was awarded the Ati Vishisht Seva Medal (then called Vishisht Seva Medal Class II).
 He was awarded the AVSM for "devising new procedures for training and selecting new safe routes."

 Vir Chakra

 At the outbreak of the Sino-Indian War, Singh was a pilot in the No. 44 Squadron IAF.
 He saw action in the Chip Chap area in Ladakh, where he was awarded the third-highest war-time gallantry award, the Vir Chakra.

 The citation for the Vir Chakra reads as follows: